AlpacaTravel/graph-sdk/README.md

 | moveItineraryLocationToStart                         | Moves the itinerary location to the first position in the sequence                                                                             |
 | updateItineraryLocationIsOptional                    | Mark the location as 'optional' which will skip directions to this location and move on to next                                                |

+The SDK provides these functions for common use cases of the GraphQL API.
+The API does support more complex structuring, custom data and use cases which will likely be beyond the scope of this SDK.

 ## Requirements

 The get started, you need to obtain your API Access Token.
 This is required